-As we descended further into the valley we were, once again, dwarfed by the mountain walls, I felt so small and insignificant in such great surroundings.
-After 24 kilometers we found a spot reasonably out of sight to hide from our fans and cook a pot of porridge, our first substantial meal of the day.
+As we descended further into the valley we were once again dwarfed by the mountain walls, I felt so small and insignificant in such great surroundings.
+After 24 kilometers we found a spot reasonably out of sight to hide from our fan club and cook a pot of porridge, our first substantial meal of the day.
 Loaded with more dried fried, our blood sugar levels must have been horrific, yet our bodies were craving sustenance.
 With 58 kilometers to go there was no hanging about, it was almost 16:00, we had just enough time to return to Sost before nightfall.
-Unfortunately, a headwind strengthened, which meant we had to digest our porridge while fighting head on, drafting behind each other, trying desperately to maintain speed.
-It was tough work but we were having such great fun, slinging around the corners and valley walls, dodging rocks and holes in the tarmac road, I felt as though I was the pilot of a Star Wars Startfighter.
+Unfortunately, a headwind strengthened, which meant we had to digest our porridge whilst fighting head on, drafting behind each other, trying desperately to maintain speed.
+It was tough work but we were having such great fun, slinging around the corners and valley walls, dodging rocks and holes in the road, I felt as though I was the pilot of a Star Wars Startfighter.

 The headwind had set us back, darkness begun to close in, sensibly, we mounted our bicycle lights.
-We continued cycling when “BOOM“, I thought we had been shot at, adrenaline surged through my veins as my heart rate doubled.
-I glanced round at Jacob who shouted “BLOW OUT“.
-Thankfully we were not being hunted down for our sweaty clothes, but Jacob had completely ruptured an inner tube that was now wrapped around his axle, tyre handing loosely off his rim.
+We continued cycling when “BOOM” I thought we had been shot at, adrenaline surged through my veins as my heart rate doubled.
+I glanced round at Jacob who shouted “BLOW OUT!”
+Thankfully, we were not being hunted down for our sweaty clothes, but Jacob had completely ruptured an inner tube that was now wrapped around his axle, tyre handing loosely off his rim.
 He immediately got to work, changing his tube as I entertained the inevitable onlookers who stopped by to offer help and of course wouldn’t leave without a group photo of the cycling Englishmen.
 Back on the road and it was pitch black, cycling the final 12 kilometers with only the illumination of our bike lights.
-As I looked up, magnificent stars were glistening between the dark shadows of valley walls.
-It was eerie but at the same time, exciting.
+As I looked up, magnificent stars were glistening between the dark shadows of the imposing valley walls.
+It was eerie but at the same time, exhilarating.

 Finally, not long after 20:00 we rolled into the familiar streets of Sost.
 Dropping our bikes off at the Asia Star Hotel, we headed straight for the Four Brothers restaurant and orders double portions of curried vegetables and naan.
 After the 13 hour ordeal I couldn’t relax, my mind was buzzing, eyes wide and my body was still tingling with the after effects of adrenaline surging through my veins.
 I didn’t feel my normal self until halfway through devouring the heap of food that was laid out before me.